 I'm at risk of homelessness

-If you are at risk of being homeless there are ways that you can try and prevent it.
+If you are at risk of being homeless, you should contact us as soon as possible so we can work with you to try and prevent this from happening.

 I have been served with a notice from my landlord